-- (e) If an approved school fails to submit an annual compliance assurance form by the date set by the Agency, the Secretary shall promptly notify the Board that the school is out of compliance with subsection (a) above.
-After providing an opportunity for a hearing, the Board may revoke, suspend, or impose conditions on the school's approval status, including its ability to receive public tuition, if it determines that the school has failed to comply with the requirements of this Section. - (f) By January 15, 2025, the Agency shall develop and publish the electronic forms required to comply with this Section.
-The Agency shall also deliver at least one online training and written guidance, that shall be made available to approved schools, to assist in complying with this requirement.
-All approved schools shall be notified of the annual compliance assurance requirement and the submission deadlines by individual email and public notice posted on the Agency website.
+(f) By January 15, 2025, the Agency shall develop and publish the electronic forms required to comply with this Section.
+The Agency shall also deliver at least one online training and written guidance, that shall be made available to approved independent schools, to assist in complying with this requirement.
+All approved independent schools shall be notified of the annual compliance assurance requirement and the submission deadlines by individual email and public notice posted on the Agency website.